Al-Shorta SC

 Al-Shorta Sports Club (نادي الشرطة الرياضي) is an Iraqi sports club based in Al-Rusafa, Baghdad.
-It has teams in 17 different sports, more than any other Iraqi club, and the best known section of the club is the football team, whose origins date back to 1932.
-In 1974, following the Iraq Football Association's decision to implement a clubs-only policy for domestic competitions, Al-Shorta were established as a sports club.
+It has teams in 19 different sports, and the best known section of the club is the football team, whose origins date back to 1932.
+Al-Shorta was formally established as a sports club in 1978 after a clubs-only policy was introduced to Iraqi football.

-Al-Shorta are one of Iraq's most successful clubs and are the current Iraqi Premier League champions, having won their fifth title in the 2021–22 season.
+Al-Shorta's football team is one of the most successful in Iraq, having won the Iraq Stars League eight times and the Iraq FA Cup once, completing the domestic double in the 2023–24 season.
 Al-Shorta were crowned the inaugural Arab Club Champions Cup winners in 1982 and are one of only two Iraqi clubs to have won the tournament.
-Al-Shorta have reached the final of the Iraq FA Cup on five occasions without success, but are joint-record winners of the Iraqi Elite Cup having become the first team to win the trophy three consecutive times.
+Al-Shorta have won two Iraqi Super Cup titles and are the only team to have won the Baghdad Championship three times in a row.